Herbal Treatment for Lichen Planus

-For people suffering with oral lichen planus, simply chewing on sage can be a very successful remedy that can help take away some of the pain.
+For people suffering from oral lichen planus, simply chewing on sage can be a very successful Natural Treatment for Lichen Planus that can help take away some of the pain.
 If you find chewing on sage is not easy, then you can prepare a tea with dried sage and drink that up instead.

 Oats for Lichen Planus

-Oats are interesting cereal which has health boosting abilities and a history of medicinal utilize.
+Oats are interesting cereal which has health-boosting abilities and a history of medicinal utilization.
 The medical name for oat is Avena Sativa”.

 Basil for Lichen Planus

 Like turmeric, basil has been moreover used for centuries for curing different medical conditions.
 The Queen of Herbs contains antibacterial, anti-inflammatory and medicinal properties.
 Basil is used as an ingredient in some food such as salad dressings, pasta, etc. To treat lichen planus, apply the juice of the basil leaves directly on the affected area each night.
-You can as well chew a few basil leaves to treat lichen planus in mouth or just add fresh/dry basil to your meals.
+You can as well chew a few basil leaves for Herbal Treatment for Lichen Planus in the mouth or just add fresh/dry basil to your meals.

 Essential Oils for Lichen Planus

 There are literally hundreds of essential oils on the market today and most are safe to apply topically as long as they are used properly.
-Many lichen planus sufferers have found that utilize essential oils on their skin provide a big deal of relieve by easing the itching and reducing redness and rashes.
+Many lichen planus sufferers have found that utilize essential oils on their skin provides a big deal of relief by easing the itching and reducing redness and rashes.